Association of Public Health Laboratories logo

 By the end of the program, participants will have honed their leadership skills, strengthening their proficiency in a wide range of essential competencies, which may include:

-- Strengthened motivation, teamwork, and collaboration skills
+• Strengthened motivation, teamwork and collaboration skills

-- Improved stakeholder relations and advocacy skills
+• Improved relations and advocacy skills with key individuals

 Expectations